Xiangzi-Chen/Retail-Banking-Credit-Card-Promotion-/README.md

 ## Project Overview

 * Develop a new product focused on a specific merchant category.
+(Task 1)
 * Identify and describe various segments of customers within the data using segmenting/clustering techniques.
+(Task 2)
 * Determine which specific segment to target for the new product and explain the rationale for the choice.
+(Task 3)
 * Consider potential challenges and risks associated with targeting the chosen segment compared to other segments.
+(Task 4)

 ## Dataset